-This post was written by Candace Chewning, Outreach and Communications Director for the Office of Benefits and Wage Compliance.
+This post was written by Candace Chewning, Outreach and Communications Director for the Office of Worker Protections.

-In response to the COVID-19 health emergency, the Office of Benefits and Wage Compliance paused the enforcement of predictability pay as of the April 1, 2020 effect date of the Fair Workweek law until further notice.
+In response to the COVID-19 health emergency, the Office of Worker Protections paused the enforcement of predictability pay as of the April 1, 2020 effect date of the Fair Workweek law until further notice.
 However, employers are still expected to comply with other portions of the law.

 Starting April 1, 2020, the Fair Workweek law requires covered employers to provide service, retail, and hospitality workers with a predictable work schedule and other protections.
 Covered employers include those with 250 or more employees worldwide and 30 or more locations worldwide.